 help with membership drives, publicity, and communications.

-Contact Brian McNeil, acting president of
+Contact Brian McNeil, vice president of

 AFEC-AAUP, at Brian_Mcneil@emerson.edu.

 The successes of the AFEC-AAUP to date have come from the efforts of

-volunteers,

-and any help is great help.
+volunteers, and any help is great help.

 involved in the union is a wonderful way to engage in your Emerson community